gwltrs/greenspun/README.md

 ### Let

-Sequentially-binds the given name-value pairs and evaluates to the last expression given.
+Sequentially binds the given name-value pairs and evaluates to the last expression given.

 ```(let s (lambda x (* x x)) as (s a) bs (s a) (sqrt (+ as bs)))```